guardian/grid/docs/running.md

 you can see the different application names in the Procfile (in project root)

+## [the_pingler.sh]
+This is a simple shell script that keeps pinging the healtcheck endpoints of the various services and reports it via the colour of the URL.
+This is needed because some services do not start to function correctly until they have been contacted at least one.
+It's recommended to keep this running in the background while you have the stack started up.

+From the project root:

+		$ ./the_pingler.sh

+and keep it running in a background terminal

 ## Docker
 Its possible to run Grid using Docker.
 Please follow the [README](../docker/README.md#setup) beforehand.